anitschke/bed-time-train-board/README.md

 At one point I set this up logging to the file system, see [12639a7](https://github.com/anitschke/childrens-museum-franklin-train-board/commit/12639a794d5604a41d5e1b3bb21851ef8ebe4f4a) but it had issues where logging to the filesystem leads to the LEDs flashing while writing to the file system.
 I am not sure why, I thought it might be a larger power draw to write to flash and used a better USB power supply but it still flashed.
 So IDK.
 I am also a little worried about wearing down the flash storage ( https://stackoverflow.com/questions/45982155/can-a-high-number-of-read-write-deteriorate-the-flash-itself ).
 It also adds a lot of extra complexity to the code so I reverted that change.

-### Thanks to the MBTA

-Thanks to the MBTA for your [excellent API documentation for the V3 API](https://www.mbta.com/developers/v3-api), it made this project a lot easier.

-### Inspiration

-I want to thank Enrique Gamboa for his [Medium article](https://jegamboafuentes.medium.com/i-created-my-own-subway-arrival-board-with-real-time-data-to-dont-miss-my-train-anymore-28bfded312c0) and [GitHub repo](https://github.com/jegamboafuentes/Train_schedule_board) for a very similar train arrival time board that also used the MBTA API.
-They served as a major form of inspiration when I was working on this project.

 ## References

 * Supporting repos for this project: